EMC China Lab

 1. Conducted Testing

 Conducted testing is one of the most fundamental tests in FCC certification, mainly assessing the electromagnetic interference produced by the product during conduction.
-This test simulates the possible electromagnetic interference generated by the product in actual use to evaluate whether these interferences meet FCC standards.
+This test simulates the possible electromagnetic interference generated by the product in actual use to evaluate whether these interferences meet fcc standards.

 2. Radiation Testing